indykiss/plant_tracker/README.md

 # Tech/framework used

-Built with: <br>
-Ruby with Sinatra framework, which is a predecessor of Rails in terms of understanding MVC.
+Built with: Ruby with Sinatra framework, which is a predecessor of Rails in terms of understanding MVC.

 # How to use: